 (Alternatively, PORTA GENOVA METRO STOP – M2 line green)

-Halfway around, the clean geometries of the factory meet the class of Giorgio Armani, the great designer who knew how to merge his personal style with the world of cinema and advertising, arriving to conquer the international jet set and even the Far East.
+Halfway around, the clean geometries of the factory meet the class of Giorgio Armani, the great designer who knew from the start how to merge his personal style with the world of cinema and advertising and conquered the international jet set and even the Far East.
 In via Bergognone 40 you can visit Armani/Silos,

-If you prefer to move in parallel, you will find via Savona.
-This road, which has been subjected to a deep and recent requalification, is suitable to accommodate the more “indie” and genuine spirit of the new "Quadrilatero della Moda".
+If you prefer to explore the parallel streets you will end up in via Savona.
+This street, which has been subjected to recent and deep requalification, is suitable to accommodate the more indie and genuine spirit of the new Quadrilatero della Moda.